Normalizers of Congruence Groups in $SL_{2}(\mathbb{R})$ and Automorphisms of Lattices: Introduction

 This paper is divided into 4 sections.
-In Section \ref{MatGp} we introduce the group $\Gamma_{0}^{*,s_{N}}(N)$ and some of its important subgroups, and proves some of their properties.
+In Section \ref{MatGp} we introduce the group $\Gamma_{0}^{*,s_{N}}(N)$ and certain subgroups of it, and prove some of their properties.
 In Section \ref{DetNorm} we establish the tool for determining the normalizer of any intermediate group between $\Gamma_{1}(N)$ and $\Gamma_{0}(N)$.
-Section \ref{CongSub} describes the normalizers of several families of subgroups, in particular $\Gamma_{0}(N)\cap\Gamma_{1}(D)$ for $D|N$ and the subgroups associates with $m$-torsion in $\mathbb{Z}/N\mathbb{Z})^{\times}$.
+Section \ref{CongSub} describes the normalizers of several families of subgroups, in particular $\Gamma_{0}(N)\cap\Gamma_{1}(D)$ for $D|N$ and the subgroups associates with $m$-torsion in $(\mathbb{Z}/N\mathbb{Z})^{\times}$.
 Finally, Section \ref{Lat} presents the lattices $L(N,D)$ and calculates their automorphism groups as well as their discriminant kernels.

+I would like to thank D. Jeol for sharing the details of \cite{[IJK]} with me, and therefore exposed me to some additional literature that I was not aware of at the time.
+Many thanks are due to the anonymous referee, for the numerous suggestions and correction that improved greatly the clarity and smoothness of the presentation of this paper.